include-cpp/include-cpp.github.io/conferences/current_funding_campaign.md

 ### CppEurope: 23 June

-We are currently organising scholarships to send people from under-represented groups to [CppEurope](https://cppeurope.com):
+We are currently organising scholarships to send people from under-represented groups to [CppEurope online](https://cppeurope.com):

 * You can [apply for a CppEurope scholarship](https://claremacrae547546.typeform.com/to/hCrVSM)
     * The conference has kindly donated 6 free tickets